JVMuniz01/JavaCourseTraining/README.md

 <p>-  The user is expected to enter a valid WorkerLevel (e.g., JUNIOR, MID_LEVEL, SENIOR), but no validation checks are in place to handle incorrect or unexpected input.</p>
 <p>-  The application assumes that the user will enter a valid date in the dd/MM/yyyy format.
 Invalid date formats will trigger a ParseException, but the error is not recovered gracefully (e.g., by prompting the user to re-enter a correct date).</p>
 <p>-  Numeric inputs, such as base salary and contract hours, are not validated for being positive or within reasonable limits.</p>

+<h3>Lack of error masseges</h3>
+<p>-  If a contract's date is incorrect or other contract details are invalid, the application does not provide clear feedback to the user about which input was wrong.
+This could confuse users, especially if they're entering multiple contracts.</p>
+<p></p>

+<h3>No Handling for Empty or Missing Inputs</h3>
+<p>The application does not handle empty or missing inputs.
+If the user presses Enter without providing a value, the application may behave unexpectedly, especially when parsing numeric values (e.g., salary, hours, or value per hour).</p>